Dreamscent/Dreamscent.github.io/_posts/2020-03-16-My-OSCP-Journey.md

 ### My educational background

 I graduated with a Bachelor's Degree from the University of Portsmouth studying Digital Forensics.
 As with many IT related courses, there was a heavy emphasis on cybersecurity in it.
+I have over the course of this degree created vulnerable applications for exploitation, as well as touched on assembly level debugging for Malware Forensics.